cicwi/flexCALC/README.md

 # flexCALC

-This project is a part of the larger X-ray tomographic reconstruction toolbox comprised of flexDATA, flexTOMO and flexCALC. flexCALC contains various routines useful with tomographic reconstructions but not directly reconstruction algorithms.
+This project is a part of the larger X-ray tomographic reconstruction toolbox comprised of [flexDATA], [flexTOMO] and [flexCALC]. flexCALC contains various routines useful with tomographic reconstructions but not directly reconstruction algorithms.
 These routines include data pre- and post-processing tools, simulation of spectral data, and batch-processing of large number of datasets.

 ## Getting Started